 Comorbid Conditions | Misophonia Test Below

-Misophonic sounds can be overwhelming for those with anxiety or autism.
-Individuals on the autism spectrum may struggle with self-regulation, and these triggers can exacerbate their difficulties.
-Similarly, individuals with anxiety may find the unpredictable nature of sound cues to be distressing, leading to feelings of fear and panic that further intensify their misophonic reactions.
-Recognizing these factors can help parents better understand and support their children who experience misophonia, creating a more supportive and understanding environment.
+Misophonic sounds can be very overwhelming for those with anxiety or autism.
+People on the autism spectrum may have trouble staying calm, and trigger sounds can make it worse.
+Those with anxiety may find sudden sounds distressing, causing fear and panic that make their reactions even stronger.
+Understanding these things can help parents support their children with misophonia better.

 Misophonia Test & Treatment